lwjohnst86/analyzing-cohorts-course/chapter3.md

 xp: 100
 ```

 We've created several models investigating the association between the exposure and outcome.
 Now we need to tidy up the model results and extract what we need from the model.
-Since most modelling methods don't use a consistent framework to present their results, we need to use the broom package provide that framework in a "tidy" format.
+Since most modelling methods don't use a consistent framework to present their results, we need to use the broom package to provide that framework in a "tidy" format.

 A model has been created for you already, now you need to tidy it up.